AtheMathmo/rusty-machine/README.md

 This project is currently looking for contributors of all capacities!

 I have now created a dedicated page for [contributing](CONTRIBUTING.md).
 If you're interested please take a look.

-#### Help!

-I've probably introduced some bad practices as I've been learning Rust.
-If you have any suggestions for structure or optimization please let me know.

 ---